-In practice this implies being better thinkers, friends, lovers, artists, altruists and parents.
+In practice, this implies being better thinkers, friends, lovers, artists, altruists, and parents.
 It means acting in ways that promote human flourishing, and ultimate the flourishing of all being.
-Naturally there are disagreements about exactly what this entails, but the way forward should become increasing clear as we achieve higher levels of being and consciousness.
+Naturally, there are disagreements about exactly what this entails, but the way forward should become increasingly clear as we achieve higher levels of being and consciousness.

 Nonetheless knowing the purpose of our lives does not ensure that they are fully meaningful, for we may collectively fail in our mission to give life more meaning; we may not achieve our purpose.
 And if we do not fulfill our purpose, then life was not fully meaningful.
 Thus the tentative answer to our question—is life ultimately meaningful—is that we know how life could be ultimately meaningful, but we do not know if it is or will be ultimately meaningful.
 It can be judged fully meaningful from an eternal perspective only if we fulfill our purpose of making a better and more meaningful reality.
 Meaning then, like the consciousness and freedom from which it derives, is an emergent property of cosmic evolution; and we find our purpose by playing our small part in aiding its emergence.
 We are, hopefully, links in a golden chain leading upward to greater levels of being, consciousness, and meaning.
 If we are successful our efforts will culminate in overcoming of all human limitations, and our (post-human) descendants will live fully meaningful lives.
 If we do achieve our purpose in the far distant future, if a fully meaningful reality comes to fruition, and if somehow we are a part of that meaningful reality, then we could say that our life and all life was, and is, deeply meaningful.

-For now though, forced to live with uncertainty about the future, we must have hope that life can be made continually more meaningful.
-Hope provides the impetus for our efforts, and makes the continued emergence of meaning possible.
-The feeble hopes of a dreamers on a lonely planet in the cold, dark, foreboding of space appear trivial.
+For now, though, forced to live with uncertainty about the future, we must have hope that life can be made continually more meaningful.
+Hope provides the impetus for our efforts and makes the continued emergence of meaning possible.
+The feeble hopes of dreamers on a lonely planet in the cold, dark, foreboding of space appear trivial.
 But they are the seeds from which new worlds might spring.